 In contrast, white Zinfandel is normally an off-dry to medium sweetness rosé with low alcohol levels which makes it a good entry to wine.
 Although it isn’t popular with most wine drinkers, it is still very popular in the US.

-Where you’ll find Zinfandel
+Zinfandel wine guide: Where you’ll find it

 Most of the Zinfandel vines in the world are planted in the United States who hold around 70% of the acreage world-wide.
 Italy holds about 27%, and Australia, South Africa and Mexico hold the rest.